-Test your water for lead.
+- Test your water for lead.
 We can provide you with lead-testing kits.
-Call 504.865.0420 or email WaterInfo@swbno.org.

-Replace lead service lines.
+Call 504.865.0420 or email WaterInfo@swbno.org. - Replace lead service lines.
 If you detect high levels of lead, you may have a lead pipe leading to your house.
 We will replace the line from our main to your meter, but you are responsible for replacing a lead line on your private property.
-Visit www.

-- swbno.org/drinkingwater for more information. - Consider a water filter that meets NSF Standard 53 for lead.
-Flush your tap if you haven't used it in several hours.
-Lead can - dissolve in water when it sits in lead pipes for long periods. - O Use cold tap water to cook or prepare beverages and infant formula.
-Lead dissolves more easily in hot tap water. - O Do not boil water to remove lead.
-Boiling your water will not reduce lead. - O Ask your physician to test your child's blood levels.
-Louisiana Law requires primary medical providers to perform lead testing on children ages 6 months to 6 years. - Clean your faucet aerators to dispose of any captured lead particles.
+Visit www.swbno.org/drinkingwater for more information. - Consider a water filter that meets NSF Standard 53 for lead. - Flush your tap if you haven't used it in several hours.
+Lead can dissolve in water when it sits in lead pipes for long periods. - Use cold tap water to cook or prepare beverages and infant formula.
+Lead dissolves more easily in hot tap water. - Do not boil water to remove lead.
+Boiling your water will not reduce lead. - Ask your physician to test your child's blood levels.
+Louisiana Law requires primary medical providers to perform lead testing on children ages 6 months to 6 years. - Clean your faucet aerators to dispose of any captured lead particles. - Replace galvanized plumbing.
+Lead from lead service lines can build up in galvanized pipes and be later released.